Cancers that start in the vagina (primary vaginal cancer) are rare. Around 250 women are diagnosed with vaginal cancer in the UK each year.

 These symptoms can be caused by many other conditions.
 But if you notice any of them, it is important to see your doctor.

 There are certain things that can increase the chance of developing vaginal cancer.
 These are called risk factors.

 The main risk factor for vaginal cancer is HPV (human papilloma virus).

 Having one or more risk factors does not mean you will get vaginal cancer.
 Also, having no risk factors does not mean you will not develop vaginal cancer.

 We have more information about the possible causes of vaginal cancer.

 If you have symptoms, you usually start by seeing your GP.
 They will then refer you to a specialist doctor (gynaecologist) at the hospital.
 They may arrange some of the following tests:

 Taking a sample of cells from the cervix

 Further tests for vaginal cancer

-A PET-CT scan is a combination of a CT scan, which takes a series of x-rays to build up a three-dimensional picture, and a positron emission tomography (PET) scan.
+A PET-CT scan is a combination of a CT scan, which takes a series of x-rays to build up a detailed picture, and a positron emission tomography (PET) scan.
 A PET scan uses low-dose radiation to measure the activity of cells in different parts of the body.